Knife Steel Info

 Blue Paper (Aogami) Steels

 Blue steel is essentially white paper steel with added Chromium (Cr) and Tungsten (W).
 These alloys make blue steel harder than white steel and less reactive.
-Designed for knives and tools, this steel has supreme edge retention while remaining easy to sharpen.
+Designed for professional knives, this steel has supreme edge retention while remaining easy to sharpen.
 Blue paper steel also has three grades:

 - Aogami #1: Less common than #2 and Super, but forms a terrific edge that stays sharper longer.